“What still holds and rises also seeks to perish” ~Gottfried Benn

 There is no sense, in this knot of limbs and lips,

-of perfection, and because of that, none of perdition.
+because of that, none of perdition.

 I am at last, not afraid of being lost to the tedium,